 12. Ibid., 92 - 95.

-Even thought The Baby Book is referenced in notes 6-7, the author and title must still be listed in notes 11-12 since notes 8-10 refer to a different work.
+Even though The Joy of Cooking is referenced in notes 6-7, the author and title must still be listed in notes 11-12 since notes 8-10 refer to a different work.
 However, since the full name of the author and publishing company have already been used, a shortened note is appropriate.

-When two consecutive notes refer to the same work, but are separated by many pages in a larger text:
+When a work has already been cited once, and two consecutive notes refer to that work, but are separated by many pages in a larger text, use the following example:

 1. Cervantes, Don Quixote, 400.